ShuklaLab/ShuklaLab.github.io/index.md

 * * *

 # Innovation
-Shukla Lab focuses on healthcare innovation through medical informatics and artificial intelligence (MIAI).
+Shukla Lab focuses on healthcare innovation by combining medical informatics and artificial intelligence (MIAI).
 For more details regarding innovation work please see [here](https://miai.bio/).

 * * *